folder Filed in London, Stories

 They liked to spend some of their hard-earned dollars on trips to Europe that included a tour of the distillery in Scotland a few days in London to enjoy some of that old fashioned Limey hospitality, courtesy of the Mayfair or St James’s offices of the various big booze brands, replete with their in-house chefs and faux baronial decor.

 I enjoyed meeting the distributors and their wives and had a Day Out in London programme for them.
-It started with morning tea or coffee in the White Horse whisky corporate office in St James’s and a trip up the NatWest Tower.
+It started with morning tea or coffee in the White Horse Whisky corporate office in St James’s and a trip up the NatWest Tower.
 It was London’s tallest building and the best on offer at that time, compared with American cities.
 This was followed by a VIP guided tour of the Tower of London, concluding with lunch on the good ship RS Hispaniola.
 She was moored on the Thames Embankment, but bobbed up and down as if at sea when certain tides were running.

 After that, the limo would drop them off at Harrods so they and their wives could spend more of their booze dollars.